detlaff/jekyll-casper-refined/_posts/2014-01-29-why-fonts-are-important.md

 <img src="/images/sourcesans.jpg">

 **Source Sans Pro** was designed by Adobe's Paul D. Hunt and it is a very beautiful, functional sans serif.
-It's worth mentioning not only because it's so good, but also a first open source font family from Adobe.
+It's worth mentioning not only because it's so good, but is also a first open source font family from Adobe.
 Great for interfaces.

 <img src="/images/crimson.jpg">